 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Moxifloxacin hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how moxifloxacin hydrochloride works.
 Ask your health care provider if there are interactions between moxifloxacin hydrochloride and the other medicines you take.

 Ask your health care provider about possible side effects from moxifloxacin hydrochloride.
 Your health care provider will tell you what to do if you have side effects.

-Take moxifloxacin hydrochloride according to your health care provider’s instructions.
-Your health care provider will tell you how much moxifloxacin hydrochloride to take and when to take it.
+Use moxifloxacin hydrochloride according to your health care provider’s instructions.
+Your health care provider will tell you how much moxifloxacin hydrochloride to use and when to use it.
 Before you start moxifloxacin hydrochloride and each time you get a refill, read any printed information that comes with your medicine.

 How should moxifloxacin hydrochloride be stored?

 - Store moxifloxacin hydrochloride tablets at room temperature between 68°F to 77°F (20°C to 25°C) and away from moisture (humidity).